The Prompt Course · 5 lessons · Free

 Write ten headlines in the style of these three:

 - "What happens to your job?
-An honest analysis without hysteria"
+An honest analysis without the hysteria"

-- "AI is not a search tool — it's a thinking partner"
+- "AI is not a search tool — it is a thinking partner"

 Topic: AI and the future labor market.

 The result matches the style.
-There's no magic — the model identifies the pattern in the examples and applies it.
+It's not magic — the model identifies the pattern in the examples and applies it.

 Role prompting — give AI an expert identity

-"You are an experienced CFO with 20 years of experience in growth companies."
+"You are an experienced CFO with 20 years of experience with Swedish growth companies."

 Does it work?
 Yes — but not for magical reasons.
-The model activates patterns in training data associated with that role: CFO tone, CFO perspective, CFO priorities.
+The model activates the patterns in the training data associated with that role: CFO tone, CFO perspective, CFO priorities.

 Use it for perspective, not for facts.
-An AI playing CFO gives you the CFO mindset — but can still have the wrong numbers.
+An AI playing a CFO gives you the CFO mindset — but can still have incorrect figures.

 Effective roles: "You are an experienced copywriter specializing in B2B SaaS" · "You are a senior lawyer focusing on contract law" · "You are a critical reader looking for weaknesses in arguments" · "You are a potential customer who is skeptical of the product"